lustre-labs/lustre/examples/07-routing/README.md

 Lustre doesn't provide a traditional HTML or JSX-style templating engine, and this is by design.

-Since the `view` portion of this example is a bit more involved than our previous ones have been, it should start to give you more of a feel for how views in Lustre truly are _just functions_.
+Since the `view` portion of this example is a bit more involved than our previous ones have been, it should start to give you more of a feel for how views in Lustre are _just functions_.
 The layout is a function.
 Each page view is a function.
 The nav is a function, and each individual nav _item_ is a function too.

-This means we can build up our entire UI while without ever leaving behind the benefits of Gleam's functional syntax, including features like exhaustive pattern matching based on our routes.
-Since our views are [pure functions](https://github.com/lustre-labs/lustre/blob/main/pages/hints/pure-functions.md), the fact that they pass Gleam's compiler checks tells us with mathematical certainty that they'll always render reliably in the wild.
+This means we can build up our entire UI using Gleam's functional syntax, benefiting from features like exhaustive pattern matching based on our routes.

+Since our views are [pure functions](https://github.com/lustre-labs/lustre/blob/main/pages/hints/pure-functions.md), we know they'll always render reliably.

 ## Getting help